City/County Info: 503-823-4000

-Step 3: Connect with your Community Safety Coordinators for a training.
+Connect with Community Safety Coordinators for a training.

-Step 4: Organize a meeting to create a plan that helps address safety related goals- including diverse perspectives and establishing conversation agreements together can strengthen desired outcomes.
+Organize a meeting to create a plan that helps address safety related goals-include some ways to have a conversation that is inclusive of different perspectives.

 Collaborate on safety efforts and access resources provided at the training.

 Schedule a Group Training

 We coordinate trainings tailored to the safety interests of your group.
 Trainings are offered to groups of 5 or more participants who live, work, go to school, and/or play in Portland.
 Our trainings usually range from 30-90 minutes, depending on the topic(s) or needs of the group.

 Training topics can include, but not limited to: